Melbourne Convention and Exhibition Centre

 Every endeavour has been made to produce an accurate program.
 The program is correct at time of printing.

-The registration desk will be located in the concourse foyer on the ground level of the Melbourne Convention and Exhibition Centre.
+The registration desk will be located in the hotel lobby on the ground level of the RACV Royal Pines Resort.

 Please ensure that you take all items of value with you at all times when leaving a room.
 Do not leave bags or laptop computers unattended.